County Donegal: Places of interest

 The Donegal Gaeltacht (Irish-speaking district) also attracts young people to County Donegal each year during the school summer holidays.
 The three-week-long summer Gaeltacht courses give young Irish people from other parts of the country a chance to learn the Irish language and traditional Irish cultural traditions that are still prevalent in parts of Donegal.
 The Donegal Gaeltacht has traditionally been a very popular destination each summer for young people from Northern Ireland.
 Scuba diving is also very popular with a club being located in Donegal Town.

 Education

 Higher education within the county is provided by the Letterkenny campus of the Atlantic Technological University (ATU; formerly the Letterkenny Institute of Technology (LYIT), popularly known locally as 'the Regional', established in the 1970s).
 In addition, many young people from the county attend third-level institutions elsewhere in Ireland, especially at Magee College and other institutions in Derry, and also at: Ulster University at Coleraine (UUC); Ulster University at Jordanstown (UUJ); The Queen's University of Belfast (Queen's or QUB); and the University of Galway (formerly NUI Galway).
-Many Donegal students also attend the Limavady Campus of the North West Regional College (popularly known as Limavady Tech) and the Omagh College of Further Education of South West College (popularly known as Omagh Tech or Omagh College).
+Some Donegal students also attend the Limavady campus of the North West Regional College (popularly known as Limavady Tech) and the Omagh campus of South West College (popularly known as Omagh Tech or Omagh College).